Round/Around

 Example: It’s going to cost round $50 to fix the car.

-Meaning: Denoting a general area without specifying a precise location.
+Meaning: denoting a general area without specifying a precise location.

 Example: There are flowers round the house.

-Expressing
+Expressing encirclement:

-Meaning: Showing that something surrounds or encircles another thing.
+Meaning: showing that something surrounds or encircles another thing.

 Example: The fence goes round the garden to keep out animals.